 iPIPS is led by a team from the Centre for Evaluation and Monitoring, Durham University, UK.
 It is based on an assessment system which has been developed over the last 20 years and has been used with more than two million children in various countries.

-"Assessing young children: Problems and solutions" by Tymms P and Merrell C has just been published in UNESCO's ebook "Understanding what works in oral reading assessments"
+'Assessing young children: Problems and solutions' by Tymms P and Merrell C has been published by UNESCO 'Understanding what works in oral reading assessments'.

-Educational Research have just published a paper by CEM on 'Name writing ability not length of name is predictive of future academic attainment'.
-See article in TES
+Educational Research have published a paper by CEM on 'Name writing ability not length of name is predictive of future academic attainment'.
+See also article in TES.